(paroxetine hydrochloride) film-coated tablet

 Although Paroxetine GH is not recommended for children under 18 years of age, additional symptoms that have been experienced by children whilst stopping treatment are abdominal pain, nervousness and mood changes.

-- drowsiness, dizziness, difficulty in getting to sleep
+- drowsiness, dizziness, difficulty in getting to sleep, tremor, anxiety;

-- feeling sick, dry mouth, constipation, decreased appetite, nausea, diarrhoea
+- feeling sick, dry mouth, constipation, decreased appetite, vomiting, nausea, diarrhoea, taste change; feeling sweaty or shaky;

 Tell your doctor immediately if you notice any of the following:

-- a widespread rash with blisters and skin peeling on much of the body surface (toxic epidermal necrolysis)
+- a widespread rash with blisters and skin peeling on much of the body surface (toxic epidermal);

 Other rare events that have been reported with paroxetine include: